OfficeDev/office-js-docs-pr/docs/develop/convert-JavaScript-to-TypeScript.md

 # Convert an Office Add-in task pane template in Visual Studio to TypeScript

 You can use the Office Add-in JavaScript template in Visual Studio to create an add-in that uses TypeScript.
 After you create the new add-in in Visual Studio, you can convert the project to TypeScript.
+That way, you don't have to start the Office Add-in TypeScript project from scratch.

    > **Note:** To learn how to create an Office Add-in TypeScript project without using Visual Studio, see  [Create an Office Add-in using any editor](../../docs/get-started/create-an-office-add-in-using-any-editor.md).